-Type 2 diabetes in children is a chronic disease that affects the way your child's body processes sugar (glucose).
-It's important to manage your child's diabetes because its long-term consequences can be disabling or even life-threatening.
+Type 2 diabetes in children is a chronic disease that affects the way your child's body processes sugar (glucose) for fuel.
+Without treatment, the disorder causes sugar to build up in the bloodstream, which can lead to serious long-term consequences.

-Type 2 diabetes is more commonly associated with adults.
+Type 2 diabetes occurs more commonly in adults.
 In fact, it used to be called adult-onset diabetes.
-But type 2 diabetes in children is on the rise, fueled largely by the obesity epidemic.
+But the increasing number of children with obesity has led to more cases of type 2 diabetes in younger people.

-There's plenty you can do to help manage or prevent type 2 diabetes in children.
+There's plenty you can do to help manage or prevent type 2 diabetes in your child.
 Encourage your child to eat healthy foods, get plenty of physical activity and maintain a healthy weight.
-If diet and exercise aren't enough to control type 2 diabetes in children, oral medication or insulin treatment may be needed.
+If healthy eating and exercise aren't enough to control type 2 diabetes, oral medication or insulin treatment may be needed.

-- Weight loss.
-Without the energy that sugar supplies, muscle tissues and fat stores simply shrink.
-However, weight loss is less common in children with type 2 diabetes than in children with type 1 diabetes.
+- Unintended weight loss, although this is less common in children with type 2 diabetes than in children with type 1 diabetes

 When to see a doctor